23W-GBAC/Anukuga/README.md

 Understanding the origins of cancer is crucial for prevention, early detection, and developing targeted therapies.
 Ongoing research aims to uncover the specific genetic and environmental factors that contribute to different types of cancer.

-## "Cancer Mysteries: Unexplained Phenomena and Surprising Discoveries"
+## 2"Cancer Mysteries: Unexplained Phenomena and Surprising Discoveries"
 The field of cancer research is dynamic, with many unanswered questions, unexplained occurrences, and startling findings.
 Among the noteworthy features are: